The Best Note-Taking Methods for Visual Learners

 Incorporating different practices for each learning style that suits you is a great way to deepen your understanding of a concept and make study time more enjoyable.

-The Strengths of a Visual Learner
+Strengths of Visual Learners

-• Pictures
+Pictures

-• Colours
+Colours

-• Charts
+Charts

-• Tables
+Tables

 I have to be able to picture information in my mind.
 If I can’t “see” it, It does not exist, and I don’t understand it.
-I am a hardcore visual learner.
+I am a hardcore visual and kinetic learner.
 There are many times when someone tries to explain something to me, and the words mean absolutely nothing.
+I have to stop, picture it, and sometimes even draw it out, then it exists.

 Visual learners want to see it, doodle it or draw it out.
 Once they can see it in their minds, they own it.
 We can manipulate it, analyze it, and understand it.